pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 )
 ```

-For some models, you may want to use the chat template that was used to train the model you intend to finetune.
+In some cases, you may want to use the chat template that was used to train the model you intend to finetune.
 For example, LFM2-350M recommends using a chat template.

 If `use_chat_template` is set to True when initializing the training (default False) and if a chat template is available in the tokenizer (do check!), the text and the text_pair values will be combined and text_pair will be set to None.

-You can also force a specific string as separator
+You can also force a specific string as separator.

+This is how it works under the hood:

 ```
 if text_pairs is not None: